GLASSMAN

 There are different generations of fiberglass used on the Corvettes throughout the years.
 The 1953 Corvette, being the first, had the most unusual fiberglass.
 This was hand laid fiberglass using fiberglass cloth.
 Fiberglass cloth has the uniform weave, looking much like a screen door.
 If it is used today you will have what is called telegraphing.
 This basically means the checker appearance will be visible is the final paint.
 This is the reason why it is necessary to use fiberglass mat.
 It is not uniform, but is disorganized, with the strands running at random.
 This type of glass will not telegraph through the paint.

 1958 Corvettes through the 1962 Corvettes would be the third generation fiberglass.
 This is a better type of fiberglass.
 The methods were better.
 Around the hood opening there would be even hundreds of cracks in the 1957 Corvette, likewise all the openings for the doors, trunk, etc. The 1958 Corvettes through the 1962 Corvettes didn't have this problem.
 This makes the repairs easier and less costly.
 Other higher qualities would show up as you work on the 1958 to the 1962 Corvette.
 The 1963 to 1967 Corvettes are even better yet.
-Other than repairing a wreck, there are usually only a few cracks at the corner openings of the windows, hood, headlights, etc. The 1968 Corvette and on had fiberglass which was improved greatly, but is, ironically, more difficult to work with.
-For one thing, the bonding of resin to glass is trickier.
+Other than repairing a wreck, there are usually only a few cracks at the corner openings of the windows, hood, headlights, etc.

 I do a resurfacing to the 1953 - 1957 Corvettes.
 I call this method, "reskin", which is to cover the body with a layer of fiberglass.
 After all the repairs have been completed, I use a 3" rubber pad with a 24 grit sanding disc and an electric drill.
 I slowly rough the area to be reskinned.
 1953 and 1954 Corvettes usually need the entire body done.
 1955-1957 Corvettes, maybe just the body only, not the body parts.
-Sometimes just the front end needs to be reskinned, and so on.

 Reskinning a Corvette is a long slow process.
 Grind the entire body with 24 grit to really scuff the surface.
 Use fiberglass mat, not cloth.
 Apply one layer of 1 1/2 oz fiberglass.
 This type of fiberglass is the general thickness you will buy from most stores.
 Use a roller designed to roll fiberglass.
 This will roll out the bubbles and bring the resin to the surface.
 The strength is in the fiberglass.
 The resin is the bonding material.
 The resin does not have the strength.
 It is necessary to have total saturation of the fiberglass.
 You will know you have total saturation when the fiberglass turns totally clear.
 The type of resin to use is laminating resin.
 Do not use casting resin.
 Casting resin has wax in it.
 Resin too thick will be hard to saturate the fiberglass.
 Resin too thin will run off onto the floor.
 If the resin drains out of the fiberglass, the glass must be removed and the process done again.
 Allow the reskinned areas to cure at least 24 hours.